 “Long hours and stress at work have an impact on our physical and mental health.
 Lack of intimacy, poor physical and mental health which impairs further on the relationship, and financial pressures and debt feature high on the list also.”

-“Stress can manifest as physical ailments - headaches, irritable bowel syndrome, poor skin, anxiety, depression or worrying, and increasingly harmful use of substances can follow on.
+“Stress can manifest as physical ailments - headaches, irritable bowel syndrome, poor skin, anxiety, depression, and increasingly harmful use of substances can follow.

 - Be disciplined